zanni/messaging-server/README.md

 - ack flag

 workflow
-- User creates a session by sending HTTP request to MessagingServer "/connect" endpoint
+- User creates a session by sending HTTP request to webapp "/connect" endpoint
-- User then attempts to connect to RabbitMQ using session's data given by MessagingServer in previous HTTP response.
+- User then attempts to connect to RabbitMQ using session's data given by webapp in previous HTTP response.
-- RabbitMQ use MessagingServer as authentification/authorization backend using HTTP endpoints.
+- RabbitMQ use webapp as authentification/authorization backend using HTTP endpoints.
-- User create and subscribe to an auto-delete queue on RabbitMQ if MessagingServer has an active session matching {userId, listeningAddress, listeningKey}
+- User create and subscribe to an auto-delete queue on RabbitMQ if webapp has an active session matching {userId, listeningAddress, listeningKey}
+- User exchange messages with another connected user by sending HTTP request to webapp "/exchange" enpoint.
+- webapp then relay the message by pushing to corresponding user's queue
-- MessagingServer has a listener on RabbitMQ queue creation/deletion events.
+- webapp has a listener on RabbitMQ queue creation/deletion events.
 When a queue is created, corresponding session is acked, when a queue is deleted, corresponding session is deleted
-- User exchange messages with another connected user by sending HTTP request to MessagingServer "/exchange" enpoint.
-- MessagingServer then relay the message by pushing to corresponding user's queue

 ## Browser compatibility consideration